ghozimahdi/olami.id/README.md

-# KS Contractor & Supplier Landing Page
+# Olami.id Contractor & Supplier Landing Page

 A modern, responsive landing page for a construction contractor and supplier business built with Nuxt.js.